Batch Operations

 }

 Note: Failed records are not retried automatically.
-Check the errors array and resubmit corrected records in a new batch.
+Check each item in the results array for "success": false and resubmit corrected records in a new batch.

 Best Practices